capeprivacy/functions/README.md

 ```

 ### Sentiment analysis with tflite
 This example demonstrates how you can deploy and invoke a sentiment analysis model with [tflite](https://www.tensorflow.org/lite).
-To learn how to deploy this application, you can checkout the folder [sentiment_analysis](./sentiment_analysis).
+To learn how to deploy this application, you can check out the folder [sentiment_analysis](./sentiment_analysis).
 To invoke the model, simply run:

 ```
 cape run capedocs/sentiment-analysis -f sentiment_analysis/input.pos.data